West Virginia’s Poetry Out Loud Contest

 Champions from each school-wide contest are invited to compete at the West Virginia State Finals, held in the Norman L. Fagan State Theater at the Culture Center in Charleston.
 In addition to contestants from all over the state performing poetry, the event also features guest speakers and celebrated performers.
 Recent guests include storyteller and author Bil Lepp, West Virginia native and Oscar nominee Chris Sarandon, musicians Kaia Kater and Christian Lopez, poet Nikki Giovanni, and the state’s poet laureate Marc Harshman.

-2024 WV Young Writers Contest Information (YWC)
+About the Young Writers Contest

 Teachers and administrators in each county will encourage students to submit writing for judging, first at the school, and then the county level.
 Submissions may be on any topic and in any prose genre: fiction, nonfiction, narrative, memoir, or essay.
 Poetry is not eligible for submission and submissions must be free of graphics.
-Entries should be the sole creation of the student and composed during the current school year.
-The entry should be drafted in a manner which best supports the use of process writing and the concept of the writer’s workshop.

 Home-schooled students and students in private schools may participate, subject to the guidelines and supervision by the county in which they reside.
 YWC County Coordinators are encouraged to share contest information with private schools and home school associations.
 Winning entries from private schools and from home-schooled students must be judged at the county level.